-The Amherst Writers & Artists (AWA) method was founded by Pat Schneider in Amherst, Massachusetts, to encourage writers, based on William Stafford’s aphorism that “A writer is someone who writes,” and that everyone has a voice worthy of the page.
+Jan leads workshops in Sacramento in the Amherst Writers & Artists method, created by Pat Schneider in Amherst, Massachusetts.
+The AWA method is an encouraging process writers, based on William Stafford’s aphorism that “A writer is someone who writes,” and that everyone has a voice worthy of the page.

 The AWA philosophy is a simple one:

 - everyone is born with creative genius